 - Intensified Craving

-, a marijuana addiction takes control of the individual's life structure, compromising all other aspects of living.
-When the drug is not in the system, withdrawal can be experienced and can be difficult to deal with.
+, it takes control of the individual's life structure, compromising all other aspects of living.
+When the substance is not in the system, withdrawal can be experienced and can be difficult to deal with.

 Long-term use of Marijuana can have adverse effects on the heart, lungs and brain.